Q: What is a copyright?

 A: A copyright is a grant of rights from the government for original works of authorship that are fixed in a tangible medium of expression.

 A: Works of authorship include, but are not limited to, books, songs, plays, dances, computer programs, pictures, sculptures, motion pictures, CD-ROMs, and buildings.

 Q: What is a “tangible medium of expression”?

-A: It is any method of storing the original works of authorship, such as the canvas of the “Mona Lisa” or the CD on which the Beatles’ song, “Yesterday,” is recorded.
-The media can be paper (such as advertising, instructions, training manuals or drawings) or something that requires a machine to be seen (such as DVDs or CDs).
+A: It is any item that embodies or holds an original work of authorship, such as the canvas of the “Mona Lisa” or the CD on which the Beatles’ song, “Yesterday,” is recorded.
+The media can be paper (such as advertising, instructions, training manuals or drawings) or something that requires a machine to be perceived (such as DVDs or CDs).

 Q: I have a great idea.
 Can I copyright it?

 A: No. Copyright protection is limited to protecting expression and does not protect the ideas expressed in the work.
-For example, J. K. Rowling cannot copyright the idea for the Harry Potter books in the United States; however, she copyrighted the individual books in the United States.
+For example, Microsoft cannot copyright the idea of having a computer program that will identify misspelled words; however, the computer program instructions that operate to identify misspelled words are copyrighted.